gramhagen/ml-dashboard/README.rst

-Obeya
+ML-Dashboard
 =====

-Obeya (Japanese for War Room) is a Flask application that provides scalable and beautiful plotting and interaction.
+ML-Dashboard is a Flask application that provides scalable and beautiful plotting and interaction.

 Tech Stack
 ----------

-Obeya is built on the following technologies:
+ML-Dashboard is built on the following technologies:

 Back end
 ````````